ki3n/ctci/Chapter00_ReadMe.md

 # Demystifying of Cracking the Coding Interview 6th Edition

-## Languages: Java, JavaScript & Python
+## Languages:

-## Instructions
+	[ ] Java
+	[ ] JavaScript
+	[ ] Python

-- This repository contains All the 189 Solutions of CTCI in Java, JavaScript & Python
+- This repository may contain All the 189 Solutions of CTCI in Java, JavaScript & Python

 ## List of Coding Questions and completed solutions: